 - technological and material aspects of ageing

 - the experiences of older people in hospitals and at the end of life.

 We are proud to co-host HAGIS, the Scottish Longitudinal Study of Ageing with Economics.
 Going forward, our emphasis on environments of ageing is core to national research priorities, notably the UKRI’s Healthy Ageing Challenge.

-You can also find more information about the Dementia Services Development Centre, our internationally renowned centre of knowledge and expertise dedicated to improving the lives of people with dementia.
+You can also find more information about the Dementia Services Development Centre (DSDC), our internationally renowned centre of knowledge and expertise dedicated to improving the lives of people with dementia.